apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 one: It initializes states with `TypeOK` and it simultaneously executes the action `n0`.
 If we tried that in TLC (forgetting about `ConstInit`), that would not work.
-Though there is nothing wrong about this constraint from the perspective of logic, it just restrict the unprimed variables and primed variables.
+Though there is nothing wrong about this constraint from the perspective of logic, it just restricts the unprimed variables and primed variables.
 There is probably a way to split this code in two steps by applying the operator `\cdot`, which is implemented neither in TLC, nor in Apalache: